B3

 Possible Causes

-Aged lithium-ion cells, Repeated deep discharges, Storage in high temperatures, Manufacturing defect in cells
+Aged lithium-ion cells, repeated deep discharges, storage in high temperatures, or a manufacturing defect in the cells.

 How to Fix / Troubleshooting